If you’re looking for the best lenses for the Nikon D750, it’s probably safe to assume that you already know what a powerful camera this is.

 The camera has a 24 megapixel sensor, so for most intents and purposes, it has the resolving power to give us solid results from portraiture to landscapes.

-It shoots at 6.5 frames per second, so it’s not exactly a speed demon but plenty fast for most purposes.
+It shoots at 6.5 frames per second, so it’s not exactly a speed demon but pretty fast.
 Couple that with one of the fastest focusing autofocus systems among DSLRs and you have a very capable camera for shooting sports.

 The camera is just insane for wedding photography due to its fast focusing, including in low light, its high ISO capabilities, its low weight and probably most importantly, its dynamic range.